 The Scottish Wool Centre, or whatever it is since the Edinburgh Woolie Mill™ went into administration, can sort you out on the shortbread and tartan shirt front.

-They also have a resident shepherd who puts on daily shows with their dog and ducks.
-That's currently a local-sounding lady with very strong opinions on keeping Border Collies as pets and she looks to have replaced Ricardo.
+There's a resident shepherd who puts on daily shows rounding up ducks with a dog.
+That's currently a local-sounding lady expressing very strong opinions on keeping Border Collies as pets and she looks to have replaced Ricardo.
 He was from Lake Como in Northern Italy...

 'Vieni-vicino!
 Vieni-vicino!'...